 - There's no food or drink, including gum and candy, allowed in the reading rooms.

-Harvard Library's special collections and archives are open to all researchers regardless of academic affiliation.
+Harvard Library's special collections and archives are open to all.

-- Some libraries often ask to hear from you ahead of your visit so they can ensure the materials you need are available.
+- Some libraries ask to hear from you ahead of your visit so they can ensure the materials you need are available.
 Find library contact information.